escalc: Calculate Effect Sizes and Outcome Measures

 • "ROM" for the log transformed ratio of means (Hedges et al., 1999; Lajeunesse, 2011).

 For measure="MD", one can choose between vtype="LS" (the default) and vtype="HO".
 The former computes the sampling variances without assuming homoscedasticity (i.e., that the true variances of the measurements are the same in group 1 and group 2 within each study), while the latter assumes homoscedasticity (equations 12.5 and 12.3 in Borenstein, 2009, respectively).
-For measure="SMD", one can choose between vtype="LS" (the default) for the usual large-sample approximation to compute the sampling variances (equation 8 in Hedges, 1982), vtype="LS2" to compute the sampling variances as described in Borenstein (2009; equation 12.17), vtype="UB" to compute unbiased estimates of the sampling variances (equation 9 in Hedges, 1983), and vtype="AV" to compute the sampling variances with the usual large-sample approximation but plugging the sample-size weighted average of the Hedges' g values into the equation.
+For measure="SMD", one can choose between vtype="LS" (the default) for the usual large-sample approximation to compute the sampling variances (equation 8 in Hedges, 1982), vtype="LS2" to compute the sampling variances as described in Borenstein (2009; equation 12.17), vtype="UB" to compute unbiased estimates of the sampling variances (equation 9 in Hedges, 1983), vtype="AV" to compute the sampling variances with the usual large-sample approximation but plugging the sample-size weighted average of the Hedges' g values into the equation, and vtype="H0" to compute the sampling variances under the null hypothesis (that the true standardized mean differences are equal to zero).
 The same choices also apply to measure="SMD1".
-For measure="ROM", one can choose between vtype="LS" (the default) for the usual large-sample approximation to compute the sampling variances (equation 1 in Hedges et al., 1999), vtype="HO" to compute the sampling variances assuming homoscedasticity (the unnumbered equation after equation 1 in Hedges et al., 1999), vtype="AV" to compute the sampling variances assuming homoscedasticity of the coefficient of variation within each group across studies, and vtype="AVHO" to compute the sampling variances assuming homoscedasticity of the coefficient of variation for both groups across studies (see Nakagawa et al., 2023, for details on the latter two options and why they are interesting).
+For measure="ROM", one can choose between vtype="LS" (the default) for the usual large-sample approximation to compute the sampling variances (equation 1 in Hedges et al., 1999), vtype="HO" to compute the sampling variances assuming homoscedasticity (the unnumbered equation after equation 1 in Hedges et al., 1999), vtype="AV" to compute the sampling variances assuming homoscedasticity of the coefficient of variation within each group across studies, and vtype="AVHO" to compute the sampling variances assuming homoscedasticity of the coefficient of variation for both groups across studies (see Nakagawa et al., 2023, for details on the latter two options and why they can be advantageous).

 Datasets corresponding to data of this type are provided in dat.normand1999, dat.curtis1998, and dat.gibson2002.